 - 1/2 tsp ground cloves

 - 2 tsp baking powder

 - 2 1/2 almost teacups wholemeal flour or oat-flour

 - pumpkin seeds for inside the mixture and also for lacing the loaf on the bakery pan (raisins or cranberries optional).

 Preheat the oven to 175 degrees and put the oil-papers into the pan to be ready.

 Combine the two mixtures, mix both well till they become one.
 Put it into the pan and sprinkle it with pumpkin seeds.
 Bake it at 175 degrees into the oven for about one hour and a half depending on your oven.
-Because the grated pumpkin keeps enough moisture, it will need more baking time till the toothpick comes out clear.
-In case there is already a crispy crust outside, and needs few time more to be ready inside, cover it with foil paper and continue baking.
+Because the grated pumpkin keeps enough moisture, it will need more baking time until the toothpick comes out clean.
+In case there is already a crispy crust outside, and needs some time more to be ready inside, cover it with foil paper and continue baking.

 When it is ready, let it cool for 5 minutes and if you used an oil paper you can take it very easily out of the pan, cut into slices and serve.
 If it lasts for more than a day, you can toast the slices to get the same fresh-baked effect as when it got out of the oven.